sergiocollado/potpourri/notes_kubernetes.md

 For working with kubernetes, we work through the kube-API server.
 This component will allow us to declare commands to view or change the state of the cluster.

- - Kubctl command - connect to kubeAPI server.
+Kubctl command - connect to kubeAPI server.

- - ETCD is the cluster database and it stores the state of the cluster.
+ETCD is the cluster database and it stores the state of the cluster.

- - Kube-scheduler.
+Kube-scheduler.
 It schedules pods into the nodes.

- - Kube-controller.
+Kube-controller.
 It monitors the state of the cluster.
 When the current state of the cluster doesn’t match the desired state, it will try to get to the desired state.

- - Kube-cloud manager manages controllers that interact with underlying cloud providers.
+Kube-cloud manager manages controllers that interact with underlying cloud providers.

- - Kubelete, is the agent of Kubernetes, in each node.
+Kubelete, is the agent of Kubernetes, in each node.

- - Kube-proxy  handles network connectivity among the pods in the cluster.The apps in the kubernetes cluster will need to communicate over the network.
-Also, needs to be some network mechanism that makes it possible for the containers to find each other.
+Kube-proxy  handles network connectivity among the pods in the cluster.

- - Kuber ADM, that can automate much of the initial setup of a cluster.
+Kuber ADM, that can automate much of the initial setup of a cluster.

 All kubernetes objects are identified by an unique name and an unique id (uid).
 And the objects are defined in manifest files (in YAML or JSON format).
 And those files define a desired state for the object, like name and container image.